-List co-interventions that could be different between intervention groups and that could impact on outcomes
+List co-interventions that could be different between intervention groups and that could impact on outcomes paragraph) that uniquely defines the result being assessed.

-Specify a target randomized rial specific to the study Design Individually randomized / Cluster randomized / Matched (e.g. cross-over) Participants Willey et al. 2022, Risk Factors for Composite Failure of Hip Dysplasia Treated With Periacetabular Osteotomy: A Minimum 10-Year Follow- ир Experimental intervention Comparator Is your aim for this study? \Box to assess the effect of a ssignment to intervention \Box to assess the effect of s tarting and adhering to intervention Specify the outcome Specify which outcome is bein benefit or harm of intervention g assessed for risk of bias (typically from among those earmarked for the Summary of Findings table).
-Specify whether this is a proposed .
-Specify the numerical result I peing assessed In case of multiple alternative paragraph) that uniquely define analyses being presented, specify the numeric result (e.g. RR = 1.52 (95% CI 0.83 to 2.77) and/or a reference (e.g. to a table, figure or es the result being assessed.
+Specify a target randomized trial specific to the study Individually randomized / Cluster randomized / Matched (e.g. cross-over) Design Participants Willey et al. 2022, Risk Factors for Composite Failure of Hip Dysplasia Treated With Periacetabular Osteotomy: A Minimum 10-Year Followup Experimental intervention Comparator Is your aim for this study...? to assess the effect of assignment to intervention to assess the effect of starting and adhering to intervention Specify the outcome Specify which outcome is being assessed for risk of bias (typically from among those earmarked for the Summary of Findings table).
+Specify whether this is a proposed benefit or harm of intervention.
+Specify the numerical result being assessed

+In case of multiple alternative analyses being presented, specify the numeric result (e.g. RR = 1.52 (95% CI 0.83 to 2.77) and/or a reference (e.g. to a table, figure or